omery-t/CSE655_Project/README.md

 - **Minimum**: CPU with 4GB RAM
 - **Recommended**: GPU support is optional but can speed up ANN training.
-- **Project Structure**: Designed to run efficiently on standard CPUs.
+- **Project Structure**: Very modular and easy to understand, designed to run efficiently on standard CPUs.
 - **Tested on**: Windows 10/11, Python 3.8+